-When it comes to laboratory data, punctuation isn’t the only beast that rears its ugly head (see The Basics of Laboratory Data).
+When it comes to laboratory data, punctuation isn’t the only beast that rears its ugly head.
 Other complexities such as variations in ‘normal’ values based on age and gender or unit of measure, and multiple names for a single test or panel can create a bit of head-scratching

 For example, a doctor might dictate SGPT in one sentence and ALT in another, likely caught between two clichés: Old Habits Die Hard and Embrace Change.
 Other examples include SGOT/AST, SMA7/Chem-7/BMP, and SMA12/Chem-12/CMP.
 Actually, if you really want to stretch your brain, Lab Tests Online additionally lists Chemistry Panel, Chemistry Screen, SMA20, and SMAC as “somewhat outdated terms” for the comprehensive metabolic panel.
 Especially in a school setting where medical reports aren’t necessarily brand-spankin’ new, you’re likely to run across some old-school dictators using these “somewhat outdated terms.”
 And as if that isn’t enough, you likely caught the number discrepancies in those test names: namely, the BMP doesn’t have 7 individual results, it has 8; and the CMP doesn’t have 12 or 20, it has 14.
 We won’t delve into the whys and wherefores of it all.
 The main point is to be aware that laboratory names and tests change and evolve over the years, sometimes at a faster rate than the doctors dictating them.

 Normal values based on gender and age can be so close in range that gender and age really don’t matter; in fact, their ranges may even be identical.
 On the other hand, their ranges can be so distant from each other that what would signify a critical value in one age group would signify a completely normal value in another.